saygoweb/studiolive/README.md

 ### Linux ###
 The StudioLive system is developed and tested on a Debian Wheezy system.
 There is no pre-built package available so for now you would have to download from the github repository and setup Apache and MongoDB yourself.

+## Status ##
+StudioLive is under active development and is currently at Alpha level.
+This means that the client works, but there are quite likely bugs and areas that need fixing.
+There are also features that may be under development and not yet fully implemented.

+* Checkout the [Trello things to do list](https://trello.com/b/dChvuzOw/saygo-studiolive) for more details.

+### How to Help ###
+* Report issues you find in our [GitHub Issue Tracker](https://github.com/saygoweb/studiolive/issues).
+Please report with as much detail as you can.
+Simply saying "It doesn't work" will gain you sympathy, but not a lot else.
+* Join the discussion on the [CasparCG Forum](http://casparcg.com/forum/viewtopic.php?f=3&t=1646).
+Your thoughts and ideas are welcome.
+* Want do contribute code?
+Go right ahead, fork the project on [GitHub](https://github.com/saygoweb/studiolive), pull requests are welcome.